 “Expect the Unexpected”

-But DeLucas was more interested in research than in being an optometrist, and continued his work in protein crystallography.
+But DeLucas was more interested in research than in being an optometrist and continued his work in protein crystallography.
 That science provided the foundation for numerous medical and pharmaceutical advances, including HIV/AIDS and cancer drug treatments.
 Over the course of his career, DeLucas has been a co-inventor on 43 patents involving protein crystal growth, novel biotechnologies and structure-based drug design.

 Stories From Space

-Little did DeLucas know that his high school interest in chemistry would one day take him to space.
+Little did DeLucas know his high school interest in chemistry would one day take him to space.
 Crystals form more perfectly in space, where the molecules move slower and aren’t affected by weight.

 “Then I turned to them and said, ‘I’m going to do this.
 I’ve got to do this.'”
 They laughed and said it would never happen.
 “I tried to get selected for seven years, and finally I got lucky.”

 “I stayed out there for 18 hours in that little raft, without food — but they do give you water,” he told STEM Symposium attendees.
-“But NASA’s pretty nice; they know you might get hungry, so they give you a collapsible fishing pole.”
-Of course you have nowhere to cook it, so if you’re up for a little bit of sushi you’re set.
-“I just decided to starve until I vectored a plane to come find me,” said DeLucas.
+“But NASA’s pretty nice; they know you might get hungry, so they give you a collapsible fishing pole.
+But as you have nowhere to cook it, it only works if you like sushi.